- Mar 14, 2019

 Transitioning from one cloud provider to another, or even from the cloud back to an on-premises environment, can be a costly barrier for exiting an expensive or unsatisfactory cloud contract.
 If your company decides to make a move, you will need the resources to migrate the data effectively, perhaps requiring an intermediary solution both to store the data and to manipulate the data if it’s in a format that’s incompatible with the new environment.

 Here’s where cloud software asset management steps in.
 It is essential to be able to measure your current usage, optimize your current licenses, and forecast future needs.
-Cloud optimization software is a big driver to achieve these deliverables.
+SaaS optimization software is a big driver to achieve these deliverables.

 And these are the insights that give current and potential investors security in knowing that your investments are guided by sound and strategic license management insights.